wuyichen24/system-design-interview/interview/Procedure.md

       - Write actions
       - Other functional behaviors
    - Step 1.2: Non-functional requirements
+      - Platforms
-      - Platforms: Which kind of platforms need to support?
+         - Which kind of platforms need to support?
 Mobile, web, etc.
+      - Consistency
-      - Consistency: Which kind of consistency level need to achieve?
+         - Which kind of consistency level need to achieve?
 Strict consistency or eventual consistency.
+      - Availability
-      - Availability: Which kind of availability level need to achieve?
+         - Which kind of availability level need to achieve? high availablity or low availablity is acceptable.
       - Performance
+         - Which kind of performance level need to achieve?
+Minimal latency or long latency is acceptable.
+      - User volume
+         - How many users?
+How many daily active users (DAU)?

 ## Step 2: Estimation
 - Description